cloudfoundry/docs-buildpacks/ruby/ruby-tips.html.md

 $ cf push -f worker-manifest.yml
 </pre>

-If `cf` asks for a URL for the worker application, select "none".
+If the cf CLI asks for a URL for the worker application, select "none".

 ### <a id='test'></a>Test the Application ###